jendave/rise-and-shining-star/README.md

 Adventures for [Ironsworn: Starforged](https://tomkinpress.com/) to launch your campaign.

-> NOTE: Renamed from [Rise & Shiningstar - An Adventure for Ironsworn: Starforged](https://foundryvtt.com/packages/rise-and-shining-star) to [Starforged Adventures for Ironsworn: Starforged](https://foundryvtt.com/packages/starforged-adventures).
+> NOTE: Renamed from [Rise & Shiningstar - An Adventure for Ironsworn: Starforged](https://foundryvtt.com/packages/rise-and-shining-star) to *Starforged Adventures*.

 ## Adventures